Chapter 06: Horticulture in Gardens

 Jhun nodded, still smiling.
 "Indeed."

 Five sets of clear, slender stalks extended several cemmies from the boggy ground.
 A sallow liquid pooled at the bottom of each ewer, like melting half-finished ginger wine flutes.
-Some of these ewers were as clear as zitreglass, Jhun thought.
+Some of these ewers were as clear as zitreglass to Jhun's eyes.

 "Ah, have you boys spotted the problem here?"
 Tals'Hayun's gentle voice drew Jhun back to reality, where the gardener's finger pointed to a stunted growth, half the size of the rest and still quite green.